Messi to MLS? Barcelona superstar's wish could pave the way for a game-changing move | Goal.com

 What is unusual, though, is that the latest star to reveal his admiration for American soccer is one Lionel Messi.
 Before this weekend's bombshell interview with La Sexta, Messi had never really expressed a desire to play in MLS.

 But that has all changed.
-Messi has opened up the possibility that he could someday head to the United states in a move that would no doubt changed the entire trajectory of American soccer forever.
+Messi has opened up the possibility that he could someday head to the United States in a move that would no doubt change the entire trajectory of American soccer forever.

 "I always said that I have the impression that I would like to enjoy the experience of living in the United States, of living in that league and that life, but if it happens or not, I don't know," the Argentine told La Sexta, suggesting that this once-farfetched dream could someday, just maybe, become a reality.